 and less verbose.

-GROUP BY clause is optional and can be ommitted as the QuestDB optimiser
+GROUP BY clause is optional and can be omitted as the QuestDB optimizer

 SELECT columns in the